Russian

 • Russia is one of the greatest cyber threats to the United States.
 The Russia government engages in malicious cyber activities.

-• Russian literature, which is crucial for understanding Russian society and communicating with its people.
+• Russian language will help you understand and enjoy Russian literature, which is crucial for understanding Russian society and communicating with its people.
 Russian literature has a profound effect on the structure of Russian society and it influences the daily lives of ordinary people and of its leaders.

 • Russian literature engages in political, social, religious, ethical, and moral debates, but also touches on mundane everyday events.
 It encourages readers to think critically about what makes us human.